FENS/IBRO-PERC Exchange Fellowships Programme

 Funding body: FENS, IBRO-PERC

-Funds may be used for travel and local expenses during the laboratory exchange.
-Funds will be transferred according to a 60:40 format, meaning 60% of the grant will be awarded at least 2 weeks in advance of the fellowship, and the remaining 40% upon completion of the exchange and submission of the associated grant report.
+- Payment Structure: 60% of the grant will be awarded at least two weeks before the fellowship begins, with the remaining 40% provided upon completion of the exchange and submission of the grant report.

-- Applicants should be Master or PhD neuroscience students or early postdoctoral fellows (maximum 5 years from the start of the postdoc) currently studying or working in Europe
+- Be Master or PhD students in neuroscience or early postdoctoral fellows (within 5 years of starting their postdoc) currently based in Europe.

-- Applicants should be members of a FENS society, individual FENS members or members of an IBRO member organisation in the Pan-Europe region
+- Be members of a FENS member society, individual FENS members, or members of an IBRO organisation in the Pan-Europe region that is not a FENS member (see list below1).

 Fellowship Specifications:

-- Candidates may only submit one application, for one fellowship, at one host laboratory during each round of applications.
+- Application Limitation: Candidates may submit only one application for one fellowship at one host laboratory per application round.

 FENS and the IBRO Pan-Europe Regional Committee (IBRO-PERC) are delighted to announce the awardees of the FENS/IBRO-PERC Exchange Fellowships (April 2023 call).
 The programme aims to support the career development of early-career researchers in the field of neuroscience by providing them with opportunities for intra-European mobility and by nurturing their growth in a skill-enhancing context.